SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Mjolnir

 When wielding a War Hammer, they can be thrown with a 20/60 range, and return to your hand immediately after it is used to make a thrown attack.
-Also, your Divine Smite feature can be used on all attacks made with them but you have disadvantage to attack with any other weapon type different than War Hammers.
+Also, your Divine Smite feature can be used on all attacks made with them, but you have disadvantage to attack with any other weapon type different from War Hammers.

 * Oath of Thunder